10 mins TO READ

 A great example of PPC ads on search engines is Google AdWords.

 Long-term success in digital marketing is built on trust and SEO is no exception to this rule.

 Unfortunately, there will always be people who try to bend and break the rules.
 And that’s what black hat SEO is.

 Black hat SEO uses spammy, low-quality web pages that manipulate or abuse search engine algorithms to generate traffic.
 Instead of optimizing content for people, it optimizes for search engines.

-While these sort of tactics might work in the short-term, they will also get you banned (eventually).
+While these sorts of tactics might work in the short-term, they will also get you banned (eventually).
 This means that black hat users are always looking for some new way to flaunt the rules.

 Google and co. punish businesses who use black hat tactics.
-If value a sustainable business and a good reputation, stay away from black hat SEO tactics.
+If you value a sustainable business and a good reputation, stay away from black hat SEO tactics.

 On the other hand, white hat SEO is all about creating valuable and relevant content for real people.
 When you give your target audience the best content possible and stick to the rules, you’re using white hat SEO.